Superalgos/Superalgos/README.md

 ![Trading-Simulation-Stop](https://user-images.githubusercontent.com/13994516/58564450-3e304200-822d-11e9-8281-cc4b9cc22746.gif)

-### Simulation Conditions
+### Formulas and Conditions

-The Trading Conditions layer helps identify which _conditions_ are met at each candle.
+The *ormulas and Conditions* layer helps identify which _conditions_ are met at each candle.
 Notice how _conditions_ are highlighted as the cursor moves through different candles.

 ![Trading-Simulation-Conditions](https://user-images.githubusercontent.com/13994516/58564448-3e304200-822d-11e9-967b-8c74fb8532fe.gif)

-### Simulation Strategies
+### Strategies

-The Simulation Strategies layer identifies trigger on and trigger off events, signaling the activation and deactivation of strategies.
+The *Strategies* layer identifies trigger on and trigger off events, signaling the activation and deactivation of strategies.

 ![Trading-Simulation-Strategies](https://user-images.githubusercontent.com/13994516/58565955-fd85f800-822f-11e9-9f95-9d0a477a4460.gif)

-### Simulation Trades
+### Trades

-The Simulation Trades layer marks trades with a triangle whose hypotenuse connects the price at the _take position_ event with the _exit_ price.
+The *Trades* layer marks trades with a triangle whose hypotenuse connects the price at the _take position_ event with the _exit_ price.
 When the trade is profitable, the triangle is green; when the _exit_ happens at a loss, the triangle is red.

 ![Trading-Simulation-Trades](https://user-images.githubusercontent.com/13994516/58574801-1a76f700-8241-11e9-9144-0db81636dace.gif)